 The routine continues in the morning when I wake up with Everett, feed him, quickly reheat my oats because I’m starving at the time, then let him play while I enjoy breakfast and a little reading.
 No morning routine is complete for me without some quiet time of reading and reflection.
 I’m currently reading through the book of Luke with some of my close girl friends and I’m floored every morning by the miracles Jesus and his disciples performed.
 He really is capable of miracles and I love starting my day off remembering that.

 An easy 10 minute recipe for overnight steel cut oats.

 - toppings of your choosing

-- In a small saucepan, heat the toast the raw steel cut oats in the butter for 2-3 minutes.
+In a small saucepan, toast the raw steel cut oats in butter for 2-3 minutes.
 If you're doing something else at the same time I suggest setting a timer so you don't burn the oats (I've done that a few too many times).
 Add in the milk and bring to a boil (another 2 minutes if you're using a timer).
 Remove from heat and refrigerate overnight.

 Reheat for just a few minutes on the stove top or until desired temperature.
 Top with your favorite oatmeal toppings and some extra milk.